-Students should have their own school supplies, and the sharing of school supplies should not be permitted.
+Students should have their own school supplies, and any shared school supplies will be disinfected after each use.
 If a device such as a Chromebook is being scheduled for alternative use, it must be wiped down with sanitizer wipe before changing users.
 Disinfecting wipes and/or an isopropyl alcohol solution will work on electronic devices.